Hangover3832/ComfyUI-Hangover-Nodes/README.md

 # Custom nodes for ComfyUI

+## This repository will no longer be maintained.

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is the awesome stable diffusion GUI and backend.

 **Please note that this repository is currently a (learning) work in progress and might change anytime.** It has been tested in Windows 10 only so far.